Housing project completed for disabled residents

 Great news for disabled residents

 The terraced homes on Thurston Way, which are built on the site of a recently demolished derelict public house, boast front and back gardens and have all had electrics, plumbing, roofing and plastering completed by the Novus team.
-Also, following the Code for Sustainable Homes, the properties are well-insulated and energy efficient.
+Also, following the Code for Sustainable Homes, the properties are well-insulated and energy-efficient.

 The architect Ellis Hillman has also designed the eight properties in order to comply with the Secured by Design initiative, which uses a variety of security standards to prevent crime and protect those that are more vulnerable.
-Those with disabilities moving into the properties will be able to benefit from the specially adapted designs, which also allow for easy installation of spacious walk in baths and showers.
+Those with disabilities moving into the properties will be able to benefit from the specially adapted designs, which also allow for easy installation of spacious walk in showers and baths.